 21-Day Sugar Detox Coaching!

-On a similar note, this is the beginning of a new year which is all about making resolutions, starting fresh, and creating healthier habits (or at least wanting to).
+On a similar note, about Visiclear review we talk to starting a healthy lifestyle, now is the beginning of a new year which is all about making resolutions, starting fresh, and creating healthier habits (or at least wanting to).
 With that in mind, I’m offering my first ever LIVE 21-Day Sugar Detox coaching group!
 If you’ve been on the fence about doing a 21DSD, or you find that you want some extra support and accountability, join my coaching group!
 I’ll host four sessions that will guide you through the 21DSD and teach you how to kick sugar out of your life, choose the healthiest foods, create lasting habits, and set yourself up for a lifetime of health.

 To introduce myself and the program, I’m offering a FREE intro meeting on Saturday, January 23 at 10:00am at Tri-City Disc and Nerve Center in Union City, CA. I’d love to meet you and tell you all about why sugar and processed foods are stealing your health plus full details about the 21-Day Sugar Detox that will begin the following week.